Vantiq/vantiq-extension-sources/jmsSource/README.md

 INSERT JMSMessageType(myObj)
 ```

-## Select Statements
+## Select Statements <a name="select" id="select"></a>

-In order to read messages from a queue, (**NOT** a queueListener), a VAIL Select statement must be used.
-The Select statement
+In order to read messages from a queue, (**NOT** a queueListener), a VAIL SELECT statement must be used.
+The SELECT statement
 must have two query parameters: *operation* and *queue*.
 Currently there is only one *operation* that is supported, which is
 the "read" operation.
-In the future, there may be different Select Operations.
+In the future, there may be different SELECT Operations.
 The *queue* parameter is the name of the queue
 from which to read.
 The following is an example of a Procedure created in VANTIQ Modelo querying against a JMS Source:

 ```